DARMA-tasking/vt-tv/README.md

 # tv => task visualizer

-`vt-tv` provides visualizations of an application's work-to-rank mappings, communications, and memory usage.
+`vt-tv` provides visualizations of the work-to-rank mappings, communications, and memory usage of an application.

 Jump to:
 - [Overview](#overview)